-Note: Refer to the Application Note above for a list of specific products supported in interoperable SAN Fabrics.
+Note: Refer to the Application Notes above for a list of specific products supported in interoperable SAN Fabrics.
+Interoperable SAN Fabrics are not supported on MSA1000 or in Continuous Access/DRM configurations.

 Third party switch support

 3rd party switches and connectivity reliability have been verified through testing.
 However, support is subject to the following: